 - Discuss with the patient other means for relieving their suffering, such as counselling services, mental health and disability support services, community services and palliative care, and ensure that the patient has seriously considered them.

-- Wait 90 days from the patient’s initial request for medical aid in dying, unless there is a serious risk that the patient will lose their capacity to consent to medical aid in dying
+- Wait 90 days from the beginning of the patient’s initial evaluation of their eligibility for medical aid in dying.
+The doctor can only administer medical aid in dying once the 90 days are up, unless there is a serious risk that the patient will lose their capacity to consent to medical aid in dying.

 Once these additional conditions have been met, the doctor can administer medical aid in dying to the patient.